Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Wine Trains

-- Napa Valley Wine Train: Check current pet policy (has varied).
+- Napa Valley Wine Train: Check current pet policy (varies seasonally).
 When available, dogs ride in specific cars.

 - Verde Canyon Railroad (Arizona): Dogs allowed in open-air viewing cars on this stunning desert canyon rail journey.